Yankee Screwdrivers

 since 11/9/2007

 holy cow.
-Just realized I never put a counter on this page when I first put it on-line, so I stuck a counter on it.
+I realized I never put a counter on this page when I first put it on-line, so I stuck a counter on it.
 24 hours later, it had racked up 20 hits, much to my surprise.
 So, I went back and looked at the logs, and saw 10,362 hits...and that was only a year's worth of logs.
 The temptation to alter the counter is there, but it seems cheating somehow.
+That number is just since 11/9/2007.